Return times distribution for Markov towers with decay of correlations: Distribution for -mixing systems

 which implies

 This shows that for $\eta>1$ as $n$ increases the exception set, or ``bad'' set, gets smaller.
 The bigger the $\eta$ we choose the bigger coverage we achieve, where the estimates hold, but making $\eta$ larger that has a direct effect on the error estimates.

-In the special case when $A$ is an $n$-cylinder, we expect the first return time to be exponentially distributed.
-Indeed there are several results on this topic, notably by Galves and Schmitt~\cite{GS} for $\phi$-mixing measures and Abadi~\cite{A2} for $\alpha$-mixing measures.
-Both of those results (as well as others) however assume the partition to be finite and generating.
-Here we obtain the exponential limiting distribution for the first return time for $\alpha$-mixing measures and infinite (generating) partitions.
-The following corollary follows from Theorem~\ref{mainresult2} since $\Pro(\tau_A>t)=\Pro(W_{[t]}=0)$ (see below).
+As pointed out above, Abadi's result does not allow us to choose $\eta$ to be less than $1$.